Exterior coating lasting 10 times longer than paint, weatherproof, breathable, flexible, with no... Read more...

-A person living in one EU country, insured in another, can register for health care cover with the S1 form (former E106, E109, E120 and E121).
+A person living in one EU country, insured in another, can register for health care cover with the S1 form.
 This applies to pensioners retiring abroad, as well as families of a person working abroad.
 An S1 form is available from your current health coverage provider.

 EU-residents are entitled to planned medical treatment in another member country.
 In order to benefit from European health insurance agreements, the document S2 (ex-form E112), must be obtained from the health insurance institution of the country of residence.
 Coverage may vary depending on the type of treatment sought and the country in which it is to be received.
 Health authorities can clarify which costs will be covered.
 However in principle, costs are only covered for treatments recognised in the country of residence.